Adventure of the Dancing Men Analysis

 Once gun powder obliterated the life of knights-in-shining-armour, squires became the owners of large rural estates.
 And this is where we find our trusted Mr. Cubitt.

-And speaking of squires, you might be interested to know that Sherlock himself is the son of a squire, apparently deceased since there is no other information about him in all sixty stories than that.
+And speaking of squires, you might be interested to know that Sherlock himself is the son of a squire, apparently deceased since there is no other information about him in all sixty stories.
 Sherlock - it is said in the first story - wanted to make his own way in the world.

 Riding Thorpe Manor of Norfolk